Create Effective Onboarding Practices for Your Remote Team

 - company and department contact information

 This will largely depend on the size of the company, but if possible, onboard new employees in cohorts.
-Starting at a new company can be a lot to process, so to know you’re sharing the experience with other people can make it feel less overwhelming.
+Starting at a new company can be a lot to process.
+To know you’re sharing the experience with other people can make it feel less overwhelming.

 In addition to their cohort, introduce each new hire to their teams and mentors.
 These are the people they’ll work with every day and reach out to when they have questions, are looking for resources, or need to know how to set up a call with a client.